 means the American Hospital Formulary Service, the American Medical Association Drug Evaluations or the U.S. Pharmacopoeia Drug Information of the Health Care Professional.

 REMISSION

-means a halt in the progression of a terminal disease or an actual reduction in the extent to which the disease has already progressed.
+means a halt in the progression of a terminal disease or an actual reduction in the extent to which the disease has already progressed means an institution that meets all of the following requirements:

 RESIDENTIAL TREATMENT CENTER